“It’s never too late to get started on your dream, and never too early!

-Makiah, who is also a Brooks Owen Fellow, class of 2017, is pursuing her B.S in Aerospace Engineering at Texas A&M University.
+Makiah, who graduated from the Space Studies Program at the International Space University in 2019, also received her B.S in Aerospace Engineering at Texas A&M University.
 She is also the president of Texas A&M SEDS (Students for the Exploration and Development of Space) chapter and founder of the Aggie Astronaut Corps program.

 Makiah spoke to Urmila Marak about her love for aerospace and why it is important to introduce STEM education to children at an early age.
 Excerpts.

 I don’t remember the exact moment, but it was junior year of high school when I first heard about Space X and Virgin Galactic.
 ‘We are going back to space’ was the message.
 ‘We are going to Mars’!
 That sounded absolutely crazy, but it gave me such a yearning to be a part of something big, something humanity shifting.
 I decided to try what I thought was the hardest, most important job for getting to space, engineering!

 During my freshman year at Texas A&M, I had several life changing experiences back to back.
 I had the chance to ride in a T-38 Talon (what they train Air Force pilots and astronauts in) and attend Space Camp USA.
 I knew then that I wanted to become an Air Force officer and an astronaut.
 Soon after, I was accepted into Aerospace Engineering.
 It was like my purpose in life suddenly became clear!